 “We’ve got a team of seven people down in the hole, including an operator running the machine,” he said.
 “It can get a little scary when you’re down there for a long time, but we take plenty of precautions to make sure everyone is safe.”

 The tunnel under I-70 will be nearly 1,600 feet long and also goes under a shopping area before reaching 32nd Avenue in Wheat Ridge.
-Crews hope to complete tunneling in summer of 2018.
+Crews hope to complete tunneling by the end of 2018.

 Another challenging part of the project includes placing pipes under Clear Creek near Highway 58.

 “We had to divert the creek so we could remove the old sections of pipe and install the new ones,” said Bill Ianiro, project inspector for Denver Water.
 “These are some of the biggest pipes in our water delivery system, and it’s not easy getting them in the ground.”

 Engineers hope to complete the five tunnels, a creek crossing and installation of the first section of pipes by the end of 2018.

 Once the tunnel phase is completed, trenches will be dug along the 8.5-mile corridor through Jefferson County, Arvada, Lakewood and Wheat Ridge to install the rest of the pipeline.

 Another reason the pipe is being replaced is to make it compatible with Denver Water’s new water treatment plant being built next to Ralston Reservoir north of Golden.

 “The old pipeline carried untreated water,” Light said.
 “The new pipe will deliver water that’s safe to drink from the new plant.
 We can’t run treated water down the old pipe because it would impact the water quality.”